 Over the past few years, deep neural networks have challenged machine learning theory with several puzzles.
 One of them is the role and properties of minibatch SGD vs GD.
 It seems generally accepted that, apart from computational advantages, SGD is similar to GD in its basic properties.
 There are, however, clear differences.
 In particular, SGD updates never reach equilibrium across updates (for fixed learning rate, small mini-batch size and weight decay $\lambda > 0$): the gradient of the loss is never zero, as shown in Figure 1 - unlike GD [1].
 Hence, Neural Collapse as described by [2] does not strictly take place.
-This in turn implies that SGD, unlike GD, asymptotically shows both a specific "SGD noise" and a coupled low rank bias (assuming random initialization).
-Because of this double faced property exhibited by SGD, but not by GD, we refer to it as the "Janus effect", drawing inspiration from the ancient Roman God with two faces.
+This in turn implies that SGD, unlike GD, asymptotically shows both a specific "SGD noise" and, as we suggest, a specific form of low rank bias.